FACTS ABOUT EATING DISORDERS, THE USNA, AND SERVICE SELECTION

 FACT: Having disordered eating attitudes and behaviors does not necessarily mean that one’s symptoms meet the clinical diagnosis of an eating disorder.

-FACT: Disordered eating attitudes and behaviors become an Eating Disorder when there is a persistent disturbance of eating behavior or behavior intended to control weight which significantly impairs physical health and psychosocial functioning.
+FACT: Disordered eating attitudes and behaviors become an eating disorder when there is a persistent disturbance of eating behavior or when there is behavior intended to control weight that significantly impairs physical health and psychosocial functioning.

-FACT: USNA Policy on Eating Disorders (Comdtmidn Instruction 6100.1A) is “to encourage midshipmen experiencing disordered eating symptoms to use available services to minimize the likelihood of progression of their symptoms so as to help them develop into fully prepared officers for the fleet.”
+FACT: USNA Policy on Eating Disorders is “to encourage midshipmen experiencing COMDTMIDNINST 6100.1A disorder eating symptoms to use available services at the Naval Academy to minimize the progression of their symptoms and to fully prepare them for service in the fleet and fleet Marine force.”

 FACT: Midshipmen Development Center records are NOT medical records and therefore can offer a high degree of confidentiality.
 However, eating disorder symptoms sometimes require a referral to Brigade Medical to ensure the midshipman’s health is not in danger.

-FACT: Dr. Jackie Cooper, Midshipmen Development Center Eating Disorder Specialist, is available for informal, confidential consultations regarding the above.
-To make a consultation appointment send an email to firstname.lastname@example.org.
+FACT: Dr. Ann Judge, Midshipmen Development Center Eating Disorder Specialist, is available for informal, confidential consultations regarding the above.
+To make a consultation appointment send an email to email@example.com.